cyberbotics/webots-doc/automobile/scenario-creation-tutorial.md

 ## Scenario creation tutorial

 This small tutorial explains step-by-step how to create a scenario inspired from a real world map and then add traffic using SUMO.
-This tutorial has been written for `linux` and `macOS` because of the use of the terminal.
-The same can be achieved on `Windows` converting the commands accordingly.
+This tutorial has been written for `linux` and `macOS`, but the same can be achieved on `Windows` converting the following commands to `DOS`.

 ### Creation of the Webots project directory